-- 2 Mpbs in the US, - 4 Mbps to 8 Mbps in Korea and Japan.
+- 2 Mpbs in the US,

+- 4 Mbps to 8 Mbps in Korea and Japan, and

+- 100 Mbps is now being advanced in a number of OECD countries.

 Lifting our game here requires upgrading the first generation ADSL networks that we now have in place.
 The investment needed is not only in the exchange facilities, but in moving fibre optics ever closer to the home - e.g., Fibre-to-the-Node (FTTN) -- and office, thus allowing order of magnitude increases in transmission speeds.